 © 2014 John Wiley & Sons Ltd and the Department of Economics, University of Oxford

-Edited By: Christopher Adam, Anindya Banerjee, Christopher Bowdler, David Hendry, Beata Javorcik, John Knight, Heino Bohn Nielsen, Victoria Prowse and Jonathan Temple
+Edited By: Christopher Adam, Anindya Banerjee, David Hendry, Beata Javorcik, John Knight, Heino Bohn Nielsen, Jonathan Temple and Francesco Zanetti

 Impact Factor: 0.707

 ISI Journal Citation Reports © Ranking: 2012: 33/45 (Social Sciences Mathematical Methods); 74/117 (Statistics & Probability); 189/333 (Economics)

 Contributions on the topical issues of economic policy and the testing of currently controversial economic theories are encouraged, as well as more empirical research on both developed and developing countries, and contributions to empirical methodology.
 There is no charge for submitting papers to this journal.

 The Oxford Bulletin of Economics and Statistics continues to look for ways of improving the quality of its service to authors.
 As part of this strategy the Bulletin has been developing an online submission process, ScholarOne Manuscripts, which has now become operational.
 Only electronic submissions through ScholarOne Manuscripts will now be accepted, detailed instructions for which are available at http://mc.manuscriptcentral.com/obes

 Any correspondence not submitted online should be sent to Mrs. C. Wise, Department of Economics, Manor Road Building, Manor Road, Oxford OX1 3UQ; e-mail: email@example.com